open-learning/git4ol/README.md

 >
 > As we have not yet made our first publich draft available you can expect breaking changes all the time, don't be angry.

-## Introduction

-The document is written as a guide that takes the reader through the various actions taken by our actors from the beginning when an author creates his initial work to when a student accepts a certificate for an assignment.

-We've chosen this format for two reasons:

-- To lower the technical barrier of entry to anyone who understand basic `git` commands
-- To provide a step-by-step guide that cover all of the core aspects of `git4ol`

 ## Learning objects

 Learning objects can conceptually be mapped to `git` objects in the following way: